 You’ll also watch some short videos of the time and hear about Take Shelter, a World War II air raid shelter under the playground of Downs Junior School in Brighton, which was refurbished by a team of parents and staff members in 2015.

 A rare opportunity to find out more about what it takes to be truly resilient and a talk you won’t forget.

-But have a look at our alternative virtual event: Brighton Base Camp: Bananas
+Have a look at what happened at our alternative large-scale virtual event: Brighton Base Camp: En Route here.